Skip to main content

 • You have write access to the repository (only users with write access can trigger Gitar responses)

-See Dashboard & Commands for more on interacting with Gitar.
+See The Gitar Dashboard and Commands & Interactions for more on interacting with Gitar.

 If CI continues to fail after Gitar’s attempts: